EugenMayer/home-assistant-raspberry-zwave/README.md

 ```

 Now you can adjust your configuration in production, files are ignored in this repo so you can safely run hass there in customize your installation

+Check the [wiki](https://github.com/EugenMayer/home-assistant-raspberry-zwave/wiki) for anything more detailed / advanced.